Skip to content

 Arguments

-The number of states of the ordinal MRF to be generated.
+The number of observations to be generated.

-The number of variables in the ordinal MRF.
+The number of variables in the MRF.

 variable_type